-The good spatial coverage and high temporal resolution of the Sentinel satellites of the Earth observation programme of Copernicus today allow a close temporal recording of agricultural land use and identification of use changes.
+The good spatial coverage and high temporal resolution of the Sentinel satellites of the Earth observation programme of Copernicus today allow a close temporal recording of agricultural land use and identification of land use changes.

 Ministries of agriculture and environment, land authorities, official nature conservation, agricultural administration, European Commission